iem-projects/sysson/README.md

 [![Build Status](https://travis-ci.org/iem-projects/sysson.svg?branch=master)](https://travis-ci.org/iem-projects/sysson)

 SysSon is a sonification platform developed at the Institute of Electronic Music and Acoustics (IEM) Graz.
 SysSon stands for a systematic procedure to develop sonifications.
-SySon was created with funding by the Austrian Science Fund FWF ([project SysSon, P 24159](http://sysson.kug.ac.at/)).
+SysSon was created with funding by the Austrian Science Fund FWF ([project SysSon, P 24159](http://sysson.kug.ac.at/)).
 Further development funded by the Austrian Knowledge Transfer Centre (WTZ Süd).

 SysSon is (C)opyright 2013&ndash;2016 by the Institute of Electronic Music and Acoustics (IEM), Graz.
 Written by Hanns Holger Rutz.
 This software is published under the GNU General Public License v3+.